bcgov/workbc-ssot/migration/README.md

 php csv_header.php < "data/Data_File-Sheet_Name.csv"  > "data/Data_file-Sheet_Name-Fixed.csv"
 ```

 - Write a data loading script to transform the CSV file into PostgreSQL data.
 Follow the [`pgloader` documentation](https://pgloader.readthedocs.io/en/latest/tutorial/tutorial.html#loading-csv-data-with-pgloader) and refer to examples in this present folder.
-Name the script `Data_File.load` to correspond to the source `Data_File.xlsx`.
+Name the script `load/Data_File.load` to correspond to the source `data/Data_File.xlsx`.

 - Run the transformation and examine the output to ensure there are no errors.
 Note that the script expects the environment variables `PGUSER`, `PGPASSWORD`, `PGDATABASE`, and `PGHOST` to be set for the PostgreSQL database.
 These variables are already set in the `docker-compose.yml` file.
 ```
-pgloader Data_File.load
+pgloader load/Data_File.load
 ```
+WARNING!
+The environment variable `PGDATABASE` is currently not used by `pgloader`, so ensure that the connection string includes the database name in each `.load` file.